 “People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe”. ~ Simon Sinek

 This is the other part to following your feelings in business.
 There is so much competition out there for all of us.
 I don’t sell unique services but I do have a unique skill set that no-one else has.
 You don’t find many web designer/crystal therapist/geologist/crochet addict/business mentor/geeks around!!
 So people buy from me because of my passion and personality as well as what I do.
 They feel that they can trust me and that often results in a crossover between my businesses.

 I do what I do because I love empowering people in small business.

 Take some time over the New Year to think about your business NOW.
 Not in 5 or 10 years but how it makes you feel TODAY.
 If it wears you out or makes you cringe then it’s time to make some serious changes.

-You can do this process just by sitting on your own, or with your business partner if you have one, and asking yourself how you want your business to feel over the coming 12 months.
+You can do this process just by sitting on your own, or with your business partner, and asking yourself how you want your business to feel over the coming 12 months.
 If there are products or services you offer just because you think you ‘should’ but you don’t really like them, think about cutting them out so that you can focus on the ones that really make your heart sing.
 If you are doing what you love then you will inspire more clients because they will see how much passion and enthusiasm you have for what you do.

-You can also do some reading… Dive in to The Desire Map – either as a book available here on Amazon, or as a digital New Year program here on Danielle LaPorte’s website for only $25, or check out my NY workshop in Staffordshire as my alter-ego.
+You can also do some reading… Dive into The Desire Map – available here on Amazon, or check out my Desire Map coaching as my alter-ego.
 And don’t forget to check out Simon Sinek’s ‘Start with Why’ here on Amazon.